-SASB connects business and investors on the financial impacts of sustainability.
+SASB Standards connect business and investors on the financial impacts of sustainability.

-The Sustainability Accounting Standards Board (SASB) is an independent nonprofit organization that sets standards to guide the disclosure of financially material sustainability information by companies to their investors.
-SASB Standards identify the subset of environmental, social, and governance (ESG) issues most relevant to financial performance in each of 77 industries.
-SASB also provides education and other resources that advance the use and understanding of its Standards.
+SASB Standards guide the disclosure of financially material sustainability information by companies to their investors.
+Available for 77 industries, the Standards identify the subset of environmental, social, and governance (ESG) issues most relevant to financial performance in each industry.

-In a two-tier governance structure.
-The SASB Foundation Board of Directors oversees the strategy, finances, and operations of the entire organization, and appoints the members of the SASB Standards Board.
+The Value Reporting Foundation Board of Directors oversees the strategy, finances, and operations of the entire organization, and appoints the members of the SASB Standards Board.
 The SASB Standards Board is an independent board that is accountable for the due process, outcomes, and ratification of the SASB Standards.
 Learn more about our governance structure here.

 For decades, financial accounting standards have provided a common language for companies and investors to talk about financial performance.
 However, traditional accounting was developed in a world where tangible assets comprised most of the market valuation of companies.